Abhishek-Gurung/profile/README.md

 # Description
-This is a static profile website template to showcase your skills and experience.
+This is a static profile website template that could be use as a résumé to showcase your skills and experience.

 # Technology Used
 Developed in HTML+CSS+JS